Projects & Plans

 Flood Resilience Action Plan: Guidebook for Planners

-The Flood Resilience Action Plan Guidebook (2021) is the culmination of years of planning and community engagement as an effort to reduce flooding and increase community resilience across Iowa.
+The Flood Resilience Action Plan Guidebook (2021) also won the American Planning Award for Environmental Impact across the Midwest in 2021 and is the culmination of years of planning and community engagement as an effort to reduce flooding and increase community resilience across Iowa.
 Astig Planning completed this guidebook in partnership with the University of Iowa Hydroscience & Engineering, the Iowa Flood Center, and Iowa Watershed Approach.

 This paper is a guide for planners leading a community-scale flood resilience action plan (FRAP) effort in rural or small urban communities.
 The main objective of the FRAP is to enhance community resilience to frequent flood hazards.
 The FRAP, as an end product, aims to identify community resilience opportunities in the near future; however, we also place emphasis on the planning process itself as an opportunity to actively build community resilience.